elucian/bee/syntax/overview.md

 **Notes:**
 * Parameters are enumerated in a tuple;
-* A rule can have input/output parameters;
 * Input parameters can be optional, output parameters are mandatory;
 * Optional parameters are initialized with pair-up operator ":";
 * Input parameters are defined with "∈" and transfer value: _by copy_;
 * Oputput parameters are defined with "@" and transfer value: _by share_;

-### Results are references
+### Results

 A rule can have multiple results.
-For capturing multiple results we use capture operator: "+"
+For capturing multiple results we use capture operator: "+>"

 **Example:**
 ```** rule with two results "s" and "d"